olaDEN/speech-to-speech-grammar-corrector/README.md

 9- Do not forget to chack the references.  **kindly keep the source info.**

-**Since this is a pretrained model, the answeres may be unexpected sometimes, either because of isseus related to microphone's quality or grammar evaluation.**
+**The answeres may be unexpected sometimes, either because of isseus related to microphone's quality or grammar processing tools.**